jameshughes7/devTrendStats/README.md

 Project outline
 ---
 A simple front end web app displaying software developer trends and how the differ in the winter months(**Oct-Dec**) compared to the rest of the year(**Jan-Sep**).
 The data was obtained from the Github API <a href="https://developer.github.com/v3/​​">GitHub API</a>
-This project was both extremely challenging and equally enjoyable.
+This project was both challenging and equally enjoyable.
 I learned a lot about how to deal with Web API's and how to gather, extract and collate data.
 I also learned about many helpful **NodeJs** libraries which will come in useful in the future.